BROWN FITNESS CENTER

 for students, faculty, and staff and utilized by the Spartans to prepare for athletic competition.

 The PERC - Check out the Fitness Center brochure for more information

 The Physical Education and Recreation Center (PERC) serves as the hub of sports activity.
-Dedicated in 1982, the PERC includes classroom and office space; a complete fitness center; two handball/racquetball courts, a performance laboratory and complete athletic training room.
+Dedicated in 1982, the PERC includes classroom and office space; a complete fitness center; two handball/racquetball courts, a performance laboratory, and full athletic training room.

 Perc Renovations Benefit Students of Manchester University